 I use a Rode NT1 mic, plugged into an Avid Mbox, plugged into a MacMini or iMac.
 I record using GarageBand.
 I edited episodes 1-55 myself using GarageBand.
-The more recent episodes have been edited by Henry Molofsky, who works for Panoply/Slate Podcasts.
+Episodes 56-86 were edited by Henry Molofsky.
+The more recent episodes have been edited by Sam Dingman and Jacob Smith of Panoply/Slate Podcasts.

 How long does it take to make a single episode?

 The production cycle for each episode is about a week -- meaning from when I sit down to start writing the script to when the finished episode is posted on iTunes -- but in most cases I've been reading about the subject and watching relevant movies for weeks or months before that.

 Do you have any plans to do an episode on XYZ celebrity/director/film/etc?